 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen7500DFc compare to dual fuel generators of similar power (between 7000 and 8000 W).

-- Since the generator weighs in at a dry weight of 202.1 pounds, the Westinghouse WGen7500DFc places in the expected weight range of the dual fuel generators in the 7000-8000 rated wattage range.
-In terms of weight, one of the champions in their power range is the Sportsman GEN85KIDF, with a dry weight of only 133 lbs.
+- Since the generator weighs in at a dry weight of 202.1 lbs, the Westinghouse WGen7500DFc belongs in the expected weight range for dual fuel devices which can produce between 7000 and 8000 rated watts.
+Regarding dry weight, one of the champions in the same power range is the Sportsman GEN85KIDF, with a dry weight of only 133 lbs.

-- Because this generator emits noise as low as 72 dBA, it can be considered to have a pretty average expected noise for its type and power range, rated at 72 dBA.
-If you are concerned with noise, check out the Genmax GM9000iED, which is one of the least noisy generators in its power range, with a noise rating of just 62 dBA.
+- Because this generator emits noise as low as 72 dBA, it can be considered to have a pretty average expected noise rating for a device of its power.
+If you are concerned with noise, check out the Champion 201175, which is one of the least noisy generators in its power range, with a noise rating of just 61 dBA.